johnkerl/miller/docs6/docs/manpage.md

        undefined behavior and/or program crashes.
 See your system's "man printf".

        Options:
-       -i {integer format} Defaults to "%lld".
+       -i {integer format} Defaults to "%d".
                            Examples: "%06lld", "%08llx".
                            Note that Miller integers are long long so you must use formats which apply to long long, e.g. with ll in them.
                            Undefined behavior results otherwise.
-       -f {float format}   Defaults to "%lf".
+       -f {float format}   Defaults to "%f".
                            Examples: "%8.3lf", "%.6le".
                            Note that Miller floats are double-precision so you must use formats which apply to double, e.g. with l[efg] in them.
                            Undefined behavior results otherwise.
        -s {string format}  Defaults to "%s".
                            Examples: "_%s", "%08s".
                            Note that you must use formats which apply to string, e.g. with s in them.
 Undefined behavior results otherwise.
        -n                  Coerce field values autodetected as int to float, and then apply the float format.

    fraction
        Usage: mlr fraction [options]
        For each record's value in specified fields, computes the ratio of that value to the sum of values in that field over all input records.
        E.g. with input records  x=1  x=2  x=3  and  x=4, emits output records
        x=1,x_fraction=0.1  x=2,x_fraction=0.2  x=3,x_fraction=0.3  and  x=4,x_fraction=0.4

        Note: this is internally a two-pass algorithm: on the first pass it retains input records and accumulates sums; on the second pass it computes quotients